Horrific Tales Publishing will be open for novel and novella submissions in July and August 2020

 We are open to any subject matter, with the exception of the sexual abuse of children, because there are lines that even we won’t cross.
 Vampires, Zombies, Werewolves, Ghosts or more human monsters are fine, as are anything a little different.
 Just make it original.
 We don’t want to see retreads of the old tropes unless you can put a new spin on it.
 We are also not interested in gore for the sake of it.
 Blood and guts are fine, but they need to be relevant to the plot.

-We are looking for novels, of at least 60,000 words.
-We are not interested in novellas or short story collections at this time.
+We are looking for novels, of at least 60,000 words, or novellas of at least 25,000 words.
+We are not looking for anthologies or short story collections at this time.

 How to submit.

-We don’t want to be deluged with manuscripts, nor do we want submissions for novels that are not yet complete.
+We don’t want to be deluged with manuscripts, nor do we want submissions for novels and novellas that are not yet complete.
 To save our eyes and our sanity, please follow the format below.

 Send the first three chapters of your novel in MS Word format, along with a complete synopsis of the plot to firstname.lastname@example.org.
 In your covering email, tell us why this book deserves our attention.
 What will make it stand out from the crowd.

 Please, for the love of God, don’t send us the full manuscript at this time.
 The first three chapters and synopsis should be enough for us to determine whether we think we will be able to really make your book successful.